What is bunion surgery?

 is called a "bunionette" or "tailor's bunion."
 Bunions often form when the joint is

-may be more likely to wear tight, pointed, and confining shoes.
+more likely to wear tight, pointed, and confining shoes.
 Bunions may be inherited

 as a family trait.
 Bunions may also result from arthritis.
 This often affects the